"It is not death that a man should fear, but he should fear never beginning to live."

 Appreciating what we have: The Lover doesn't take people or experiences for granted.
 Everything is temporary.

-Living fully now: The Lover doesn't postpone living for someday.
+Living fully now: The Lover does not postpone living for someday.
 Someday may never come.

 Making peace: The Lover resolves conflicts and expresses love.
-He doesn't leave important things unsaid.
+He does not leave important things unsaid.

-Knowing that everyone you love will die, and that you will die on them, changes how you love.
+Knowing that everyone we love will die, and that we will die on them, changes how we love.
 It strips away the pettiness.
-The Lover who faces death doesn't save his love for later.
+The Lover who faces death does not save his love for later.
 There may not be a later.

 The Cosmic Perspective

-Practice viewing our life from cosmic perspective—"the view from above."
+We practice viewing our life from cosmic perspective, "the view from above."
 From the stars, our troubles shrink to nothing.
 Our entire life is a brief flash.

-This isn't nihilism.
-It's relief.
-When you see yourself as one small part of something unimaginably large, the petty stuff falls away.
-What's left is being here, loving the people in front of you, and doing something useful with your time.
+This is not nihilism.
+It is relief.
+When a man sees himself as one small part of something unimaginably large, the petty stuff falls away.
+What remains is being here, loving the people in front of him, and doing something useful with his time.

 Step outside the narrow view.
-See yourself from very far away.
-Your heartbreak, your money worries, your need to be seen, it all shrinks to almost nothing.
-What's left is the plain fact that you're alive at all, and the question of what you're going to do with the time you have.
+See life from very far away.
+The heartbreak, the money worries, the need to be seen, it all shrinks to almost nothing.
+What remains is the plain fact of being alive at all, and the question of what we will do with the time we have.